Floaters in the Eye

 Prognosis of Eye Floaters

-In most cases eye floaters are a harmless part of the normal aging process.
-Treatment for myopia may reduce occurrences, but floaters may return with age.
+In most cases eye floaters are a harmless part of the normal aging process of the eye.
 Floaters do not typically cause problems other than annoyance.

 Preventing Eye Floaters